 What does frost do?

 Frost can cause damage: water expands when it freezes and that includes the moisture inside your plant.
-This causes tears and splits, and your plants can end up damaged.
+This causes tears and splits, and your plants can end up harmed.
 Frost damage can also be caused by a cold wind, and exposed plants in pots are at a much greater risk than plants in the soil.
 It's your job to protect them.
 Read all about it in the article frost and your outdoor plants.